risan/fbm-webhook/README.md

 app.listen(3000, () => console.log("Server is running on port: 3000"));
 ```

-`fbm-webhook` will register two endpoints:
+The `fbm-webhook` middleware will register two endpoints:

 * `GET /webhook`: For webhook URL verification.
 * `POST /webhook`: The actual webhook that will receive events data from the Facebook Messenger.